 Biomass energy sources are used to generate electricity, provide direct heating and can be converted into biofuels as a direct substitute for fossil fuels used in transportation.
 Unlike intermittent wind and solar energy, biomass can be used continuously or according to a schedule.
 Biomass is derived from wood, waste, landfill gas, crops and alcohol fuels.
 Traditional biomass , including waste wood, charcoal and manure has been a source of energy for domestic cooking and heating throughout human history.
 In rural areas of the developing world, it remains the dominant fuel source.
 Globally in 2010, traditional biomass accounted for about 8.5 percent of total energy consumption.
 The growing use of biomass has resulted in increasing international trade in biomass fuels in recent years; wood pellets, biodiesel, and ethanol are the main fuels traded internationally.

-In 2011, global biomass electric power capacity stood at 72 GW .
-In 2010, the United States had 11.4 GW of installed biomass-fueled electric generation capacity .
+In 2013, global biomass electric power capacity stood at 88 GW .
+In 2011, the United States had 11.5 GW of installed biomass-fueled electric generation capacity .
 In the United States, most of the electricity from wood biomass is generated at lumber and paper mills using their own wood waste; in addition, wood waste is used to generate the heat for drying wood products and other manufacturing processes.
 Biomass waste is mostly municipal solid waste , i.e., garbage, which is burned as a fuel to run power plants.
 On average, a ton of garbage generates 550 to 750 kWh of electricity.
 Landfill gas contains methane that can be captured, processed and used to fuel power plants, manufacturing facilities, vehicles and homes.
-In the United States, there is currently 1.7 GW of installed landfill gas-fired generation capacity at 400 projects.
+In the United States, there is currently nearly 2 GW of installed landfill gas-fired generation capacity at more than 600 projects.

 In addition to landfill gas, biofuels can be synthesized from dedicated crops, trees and grasses, agricultural waste and algae feedstock; these include renewable forms of diesel, ethanol, butanol, methane and other hydrocarbons.
 Corn ethanol is the most widely used biofuel in the United States.
 Roughly 40 percent of the U.S. corn crop was diverted to the production of ethanol for gasoline in 2010, up from 20 percent in 2006.
 Gasoline with up to 10 percent ethanol (E10) can be used in most vehicles without further modification, while special flexible fuel vehicles can use a gasoline-ethanol blend that has up to 85 percent ethanol (E85).